AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/operations/c-operations-intro/c-methods/r-get-folders.md

 ---
 description: Returns all folders and subfolders, starting at the folder path.
 The getFolders response returns a maximum of 100,000 folders.
-seo-description: Returns all folders and subfolders, starting at the folder path.
-The getFolders response returns a maximum of 100,000 folders.
-seo-title: getFolders

 solution: Experience Manager
 title: getFolders
-uuid: 06e9d745-b711-43e3-8dc6-93da66b981b1

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Administrator
 ---